mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_spatial-normalization.md

     * Output: name as follows in the same directory `sub-01_T1w_brain_MNIaff.nii.gz`
     * Advanced options:
         * Search: check options, what do we want?
-        * Cost function: correlation ratio works for most scenarios
+        * Cost function: `correlation ratio` is preferred for inter-modal and `normalised correlation` is preferred for intra-modal.
         * Interpolation: trilinear is good option for affine image registration
     * Press `Go`
 * You should now see everything we specified in the terminal.
 Often when learning a new tool or trying different options, it can be helpful to use the GUI and then document your iterations with the code reference.
 Then when you have a good solution for your data, you can use scripting to automate the process for speed and reproducibility.